 If your car is broken down, don’t just give up on it!

-Instead, apply to match with a lender through Monzi.
-You could be back behind the wheel before you know it!
+Instead, consider applying through Monzi.
+You could be back behind the wheel sooner than you think!